canjs/canjs/guides/getting-started-tutorial/components.md

 For the moment, if you don't know what can.view does, don't worry.
 We'll go over it in detail soon.

-Finally, we need to add a reference to `restaurant_list` in the index.html file, as follows:
+Finally, we need to add a reference to `restaurant_list.js` in the index.html file, as follows:

 ```